Warringah freeway upgrade: air quality monitoring

 The air quality data from the main AQM is updated hourly and available on the Department of Planning and Environment website.

-The portable KOALA AQMs measure PM2.5 particles.
-This data is updated every 30 minutes and is available on the Queensland University of Technology website.
+The portable PurpleAir AQMs measure PM2.5 particles.
+This data is updated frequently (approximately every 2-5 minutes) and is available on the PurpleAir website.

 How to read the charts